aperiodic/pds-tools/README.md

 # PDS Tools

-This is a C shared library that parses NASA [Planetary Data Science][nasa-pds] (PDS) files into structs with hashmap access to metadata and embedded objects.
+This is a C shared library that parses the labels of NASA [Planetary Data Science][nasa-pds] (PDS) files into structs with hashmap access to metadata and embedded objects.
+Labels only - metadata, but no data yet.
+The eventual goal of this project is to provide low-overhead conversion of PDS data files into 3D coordinates, but the label parsing is a necessary first step.
 It also has Java Native Interface bindings.

 The library is currently only distributed via git.